cthun70/DevBoard_stm32u585/README.md

 <img width="1098" alt="image" src="https://github.com/user-attachments/assets/5758849a-fea9-498b-a966-44a7eb569253" />

 USB should be detected and pass USB enumeration and a Serial Communication device will appear under "USB\VID_0483&PID_5710"

+USB-X Status

+1. USB enumeration is Working and USB serial is detected on PC side.
+2. Still not working, Same code from the h503 is not working for the u585.
+Issue is receive callback happen when a key is input from the terminal but usb task is lock up when trying to send a non block USB write request with no callback from the write run.....
+Strange!